The Truth About How A Company Shuts-down

 There were some people who I thought were kind of douchey that found a position right away.
-Then there was that guy I mentioned in an earlier post, who reeked of such desperation that “he would do anything for anyone” and we all ended up avoiding him.
+Then there was that guy I mentioned in an earlier post, who reeked of such desperation that ,b>“he would do anything for anyone” and we all ended up avoiding him.

-I realized that we just didn’t know what to do at the time., Everyone was panicked, crying, scared and spinning in circles wondering what would happen next?
+I realized that we just didn’t know what to do at the time.
+Everyone was panicked, crying, scared and spinning in circles wondering what would happen next?